 For oil and gas expenses generally incurred after 2018, expenditures related to drilling or completing a discovery well (or building a temporary access road to, or preparing a site of, any such well) are classified as CDEs, instead of as CEEs.

-The AII (see Depreciation and amortisation above) provides an enhanced first year deduction and also generally applies to eligible CDE and Canadian oil and gas property expenses incurred after 20 November 2018 (draft legislation applies the short taxation year rule to the AII for resource expenditures, for taxation years ending after 30 July 2019).
+The AII (see Depreciation and amortisation above) provides an enhanced first year deduction and also generally applies to eligible CDE and Canadian oil and gas property expenses incurred after 20 November 2018 (recently enacted legislation applies the short taxation year rule to the AII for resource expenditures, for taxation years ending after 30 July 2019).

 Capital property costs are subject to the depreciation rules noted above under Depreciation.
 In addition, in certain cases, significant asset acquisitions and assets acquired for a new mine or major expansion benefit from accelerated depreciation of up to 100% of the income from the mine.
 For certain oil sands assets acquired after 18 March 2007, accelerated depreciation was eliminated in 2015.
 For other mining assets, the accelerated depreciation was phased out over the 2017 to 2020 calendar years, generally for expenses incurred after 20 March 2013, unless certain grandfathering criteria were met.

 For assets acquired before 2025, CCA rates are:

 - 30% for equipment used in natural gas liquefaction (returning to 8% in 2025), and

 - 10% for buildings at a facility that liquefies natural gas (returning to 6% in 2025).